WarlockJa/chat-app-pusher/README.md

 Support Web Chat is made with Next.JS, Pusher, TypeScript, SCSS, Prisma.
 Data validation - Zod.
 Testing - Vitest.

 If you have questions or ideas your feedback and contributions are welcome!

+### Future Development

+Additional features to add:

+- "Away" status
+- Session termination for a user on an inactivity timeout
+- "Message has been seen" status indicator
+- Design and CSS features

 ## Author